P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Formulations between convex hull and big-M

-\begin{corollary} For a two-term disjunction with independent bounds, the continuously relaxed feasible set of any $(P+1)$-split formulation, formed by further splitting one variable group in a $P$-split formulation, is contained within the continuously relaxed feasible set of the $P$-split formulation. \end{corollary} \begin{proof} Theorem~3 shows that all the constraints in the non-extended realization of a $P$-split formulation are in the $(P+1)$-split formulation.
-The non-extended $(P+1)$-split formulation contains some additional valid inequalities that are not in the $P$-split formulation. \end{proof} Theorem~3 provides a realization of any $P$-split formulation for a two-term disjunction in the same variable space as the big-M formulation, and the constraints could be implemented as cutting planes.
-But the number of constraints in \eqref{eq:P-2-split-nonlifted} grows exponentially with the number of splits.
-An efficient cutting plane implementation of the $P$-split formulations would require an efficient cut-selection technique, and such techniques are not considered in this paper.
+\begin{corollary} For a two-term disjunction with additive bounds, the feasible set of the continuous relaxation of any $(P+1)$-split formulation, formed by splitting one variable group in a $P$-split formulation, is contained within the feasible set of continuous relaxation of the original $P$-split formulation. \end{corollary} \begin{proof} Theorem~\ref{thm:theorem3} shows that all the constraints in the non-extended realization of a $P$-split formulation are contained in the $(P+1)$-split formulation, assuming additive bounds.
+The non-extended $(P+1)$-split formulation contains some additional valid inequalities that are not in the $P$-split formulation. \end{proof} Theorem~\ref{thm:theorem3} realizes any $P$-split formulation for a two-term disjunction in the same variable space as the big-M formulation, and the constraints could be implemented as cutting planes.
+But the number of constraints in \eqref{eq:P-2-split-nonlifted} grows exponentially with the number of splits, so an efficient cutting plane implementation would require an efficient cut-selection technique.
+Such techniques are not considered in this paper.